 Additional Information Does this project link to any other recently completed or proposed restoration or protection projects?
-(List all projects related to water quality, quantity, habitat, barriers, etc.) Is there current or future potential landowner willingness to have a project done on this land?
-Would there be any educational opportunities associated with this project? , , , , , , , , , , , , , , , , , , , ,
+(List all projects related to water quality, quantity, habitat, barriers, etc.) projects: (List all projects related to water quality, quantity, habitat, barners, etc.) Is there current or future potential landowner willingness to have a project done on this land?
+Would there be any educational opportunities associated with this project?